sandeepelayath/CAPSTONE_2026_PW25_RMH_01/README.md

-# CAPSTONE 2026: Secure Traffic Anomaly Detection in Software Defined NEtworks using Neural NEtworks
+# CAPSTONE 2026: Neural Network- Based Anomaly Detection and Adaptive QoS Mitigation with Honeypot Defense in SDN

 ## Overview
 This project implements a machine learning approach for detecting anomalies in encrypted network traffic within a Software-Defined Networking (SDN) environment.
 The system utilizes Mininet for network simulation, Ryu as an SDN controller, and a trained ML model for anomaly detection.